nnapkin12/System-Inspector/README.md

 > ok so what could i build that could look at my systems internals, all of my hardware, my os, and you could click on each peice of hardware it picks up on in a card neatly, it would have a dropdown with data, meaning, if someone has some random nvidia and its some specific notebook gpu, the application would get it,? and than also, it would have a system monitor where you can see ALL vitals, that would be in a system monitor for gpu, cpu, stuff, temps, util %, but it would be good ui, maybe dark backround and make sure that the system scanner/vitals are in seperate tabs so that it isnt too cluttered...

-I won’t paste the whole chat, but that’s the idea.
-I’m very new to AI generating code (and folders on my PC by itself) — I wanted to try this out and surprisingly it did pretty well.
+I won’t paste the whole chat, but that’s basically what i said.
+I’m very new to AI generating code and I wanted to try this out and surprisingly it did pretty well.

 - **No cloud, no accounts, local APIs**
 - Data never leaves your machine (`127.0.0.1` only)